 How did you come up with the idea of combining mountain tours with huskies?

 “It was a very subtle development.
-My wife surprised me a birthday present for my 40th birthday.
+My wife surprised me with a birthday present for my 40th birthday.
 We went to Martin Eigentler's husky ranch in Kufstein and spent the night there.
-Until then, I had never taken a closer look at huskies because the animal was never an option for me.
-The actual task we originally had thought up – that the dog would come home if something happened to me – doesn't work with a husky.
-However, we gained such tremendous impressions of the pack that my wife chose my first husky as a Christmas present from a well-chosen breeder.”
+Until then, I had never taken a closer look at huskies because the animal was never an option for me first husky as a Christmas present from a well-chosen breeder.”

 How long have you been running husky tours?

 “The first guided tour was in 2019.
-In 2022, we decided to professionalise the whole thing and increase the pack to eight so that we can let them go in pairs.
+In 2022, we decided to professionalize the whole thing and increase the pack to eight so that we can let them go in pairs.
 This way, the animals are not confronted 1:1 with our guests, some of whom are tall and powerfully built people.
 All the dogs get from me is respect.
-That's the most important thing, and then comes love.”

 What is so special about huskies?
 Do they have special characteristics that make them the perfect companions for mountain tours?

 “The husky is not domesticated.
 It is basically a wild animal because the breed has been bred in such a way that the hunting instinct and the actual instincts of these animals are not lost.
-In all dog breeds, certain characteristics have been bred out, so certain instincts are no longer as strong.
-With the husky, you need the hunting instinct so that it does what it does best, and that is pulling.
-The animals are very attracted to people; a husky would never attack a human.
-But a hare, for example, simply because huskies are small-game hunters.
+In all dog breeds, certain instincts are no longer as strong example, simply because huskies are small-game hunters.
 When I go out with them, I give them a setting to hunt, which means they live out their instincts and thus start to pull.
-When I took them on a guided tour for the first time, the physically weaker guests with the leashed huskies were so fast that I couldn't keep up myself.
-In winter, they run downhill off leash.
-Due to the mostly north-facing terrain, where there is no wind in winter, and due to the deep snow, there is no hunting behaviour.”
+When I took them on a guided tour for the first time, the physically weaker guests with the leashed huskies were so fast that I couldn't keep up myself. there is no hunting behavior.”

 Huskies have enormous stamina and need a lot of exercise.
 How do you make sure your animals get it?

 “Exactly, although it has to be said that the needs that the animals have are instinctive.
 The instincts they have are primal, it's about survival.
-If these basic needs are met, the animal is satisfied.
-So yes, exercise is important, but that's not enough.
-Exercise does not replace the basic instinctive need hunt and to ensure the survival.”
+So yes, exercise is important, but that's not enough to replace the basic instinctive need.

 What is essential for your equipment when you are out and about in the mountains?

 “I wear gloves from Zanier.
-Especially the ones with goatskin.
-These are ideal for tactility, i.e. dexterity, in winter.
-As a mountain guide, you are constantly working with tools.
-You are always handling carabiners, harnesses and ropes.
-When it's cold, I need a good glove that I can't just take off at -20°C. The work you do is very delicate.
-The most important thing is the fit and the goatskin, because it simply supports the tactility.
+These are ideal for tactility, ie dexterity, in winter, you are constantly working with tools, harnesses and ropes tactility.
 That way, you don't have a baggy glove at the front of your fingers.
-The glove closes with your finger.
-This allows you to work with your fingers.
-The greatest appreciation for the products, and if you ask me what shouldn't be missing, it's the gloves and the shoes.
-That's what I value the most.”
+This allows you to work with your fingers, and if you ask me what shouldn't be missing, it's what I value the most."

-“For me, the ‘Mymountainpassion’ model is a universal glove.
+“For me, the 'Mymountainpassion' model is a universal glove.
 It's made of pure goatskin and performs perfectly for me in temperatures down to -5°C. I don't need it warmer than that, and the glove fits snugly.
-I also think the ‘Wildspitze’ model is really cool, which can be worn in temperatures from -5°C to -15°C. And if it gets even colder, I start to move my arms in circles and keep my fingers warm.
-As a young lad, I froze my fingers off during cross-country skiing training in Sweden, so I'm particularly sensitive to the cold.
-That's why I make sure I have a good pair of gloves.”
+I also think the 'Wildspitze' model is really cool, which can be worn in temperatures from -5°C to -15°C. As a young lad, I froze my fingers off during cross-country skiing training in Sweden, so I'm particularly sensitive to the cold.

 What are the plans for the future?